-Then, having established the baseline supply/demand balance for each water resources zone, this identified SDB deficits in the South and West WRZs under critical period planning scenarios.
-In order to address these identified SDB deficits, a reduced set of 'constrained' development options was then selected, for further design and costing, comprising the following:
+Having established the baseline supply/demand balance for each water resources zone, this identified SDB deficits in the South, Central and West WRZs under critical period planning scenarios.
+In order to address these identified SDB deficits, an initial wide range of 'unconstrained' development options was identified.
+An option screening process was then carried out to produce a reduced set of 'constrained' development options for further design and costing.
+The following cost components were considered: